ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 json
 tkinter
 tabulate
-win32api (PythonWin) - Should be installed by default in newest Python versions for Windows
+wandb or tensorboard for training (Set "report_to" accordingly) win32api (PythonWin) - Should be installed by default in newest Python versions for Windows

 pygame - Only required if you wish to generate data using a Xbox Controller